-- Bake at 300° for 1 to 1-1/2 hours or until a toothpick inserted near the center comes out clean.
-Cool for 20 minutes before removing from pans to wire racks.
-Cool completely.
+- Bake 1 to 1-1/2 hours or until a toothpick inserted near the center comes out clean.
+Cool in pans 20 minutes before removing to wire racks to cool completely.
 Wrap tightly and store in a cool dry place.
 Using a serrated knife, cut into slices.
 Yield: 2 loaves (12 slices each).

 Reviews for Special Holiday Fruitcake

 Please Log In or Join to add a rating and review.